December 13, 2020 5 min read

 R.M.WILLIAMS CLEARANCE HARBOUR TOWN BIGGERA WATERS

 At the end of the day, everyone's criteria for shoes are different.
-But if price is holding you back from purchasing a pair of these heritage boots, then the RM Williams clearance outlets are well-worth the visit.
-I found a good selection and was surprised by the quality available.
-I ended up purchasing a fine pair of Comfort Turnouts for $275.
-It was a factory second, but the defect is so minor as not to be noticeable.
-The more popular styles tended to be priced at the higher-end of the spectrum, around $400.
-Personally, I don't think that would appeal to me, as a non-clearance pair is only $145 more.
-Still, there are some real bargains to be found and our love for RMs need not be a strange bedfellow to our aversion of paying full-price.
+Yet if the price is holding you back from purchasing a pair of these heritage boots, then the R.M.
+Williams clearance outlets are well-worth the visit.
+The selection and quality was good.
+There are some real bargains to be found.
+Ultimately, our love for RMs need not be a strange bedfellow to our aversion of paying full-price.